maltsev-dev/maltsev-dev.github.io/content/rs_to_bin_embedded.md

 However, most microcontrollers require a very minimal binary (`.bin`) or hexadecimal (`.hex`) file consisting only of the program instructions.
 Tools such as [cargo-binutils](https://crates.io/crates/cargo-binutils) (which provides objcopy) are used to **convert the ELF file** to these formats.

-### Conclusion
+### &emsp;&emsp;&emsp; Sticker
     Compiling a Rust program for embedded systems follows the same fundamental multi-step process as for regular applications, but with critical adaptations.
     1. removal of the standard library (no_std)
     2. target-specific triplets,
     3. careful optimization of code size,
     4. custom linker scripts
     5. custom entry points.

-This complex yet flexible pipeline makes Rust a powerful and robust choice for embedded software development, providing system control and performance without sacrificing security.